 Removing The Bolt

-For safety, lets remove the plug wire and turn off the gas.
+Disable Mower – For safety, let’s remove the plug wire and turn off the gas.

-Using a breaker bar, or if you don’t have improvise with your ratchet and some pipe.
+Good Fit – Select a socket (6 points preferably) and check the fit.
+Turn the ratchet left to loosen.
+Using a breaker bar, or if you don’t have to improvise with your ratchet and some pipe.

 If it still won’t budge, try tightening it slightly, this often helps, odd I know!

-Ordinarily I’ll tell you to get some heat on the bolt, the reason I haven’t introduced it earlier is because it comes with the risk of damaging the crankshaft nylon seal, which would cause the engine to leak oil.
+Heat – Ordinarily I’ll tell you to get some heat on the bolt, the reason I haven’t introduced it earlier is that it comes with the risk of damaging the crankshaft nylon seal, which would cause the engine to leak oil.

-Spindle turns when removing the blades?
-The easiest way to prevent the blade from turning while loosening the blade bolt, is to use a large block of wood to lock the blade against the mowing deck.
+The spindle turns when removing the blades?
+The easiest way to prevent the blade from turning while loosening the blade bolt is to use a large block of wood to lock the blade against the mowing deck.